- Graduates will have the skills, knowledge and ability to perform at the novice level.

 The mission of the Swain Department of Nursing is to educate and develop our students to become principled leaders in the health care environment and profession of nursing by incorporating the core values of The Citadel of honor, duty, and respect into their learning experience.
 The curriculum is focused on holistic and person-centered care across the lifespan and within various healthcare environments.
 The Citadel nurse understands the impact of the social determinants of health and integrates this knowledge to meet the unique care needs of the communities they serve.

-The application of clinical judgement enables the student to apply abstract concepts to concrete situations using methodological skills and current evidence.
+The application of clinical judgment enables the student to apply abstract concepts to concrete situations using methodological skills and current evidence.
 The Citadel nurse understands and applied evidence-based practice in accordance with accepted standards of professional practice.
 He/she provides safe and quality care as a contributing member of the interprofessional team.

 The art of nursing is expressed through a curriculum focused on caring and healing in an individual and family-centered approach.
-The Citadel nurse acknowledges the mind-spirit-body triad and works to promote healthy life styles and wellness.
+The Citadel nurse acknowledges the mind-spirit-body triad and works to promote healthy lifestyles and wellness.
 The Citadel nurse has a moral contract with the community to improve health through the application of The Citadel and The American Nurses Association Codes of Ethics.

 The science of nursing instills critical and creative thinking that allows the student to apply abstract concepts to concrete situations using methodological skills and current evidence.
 The Citadel nurse uses academic knowledge and applies it to the care of others in a disciplined approach through accepted standards of professional practice.
 H/she provides safe and quality care as a contributing member of the interprofessional team by managing knowledge and information that meets the unique needs of his/her patients and their families.